rclarke009/lightertomorrow/App Requirements etc/Weight_Loss_Coach_Part_B.md

 Theme tie-in: color the leaves with your brand greens/teals; add a tiny dew-sparkle when the sway reverses for a micro-delight.

 If you want, I can swap the leaf shape to something more stylized (e.g., rounded teardrops), or turn the sprout into a small potted sapling that gets a new leaf at certain totals (e.g., every 5 swaps).

+Notes:

+Needs to refresh even if it’s open based on the current time.
+So if user has app in background and then looks at it again it should refresh the data (i opened it and saw yesterday’s morning data and had to close app and reopen to see today’s blanks so I could use them)